Location: Avocet Nature Refuge, QLD

 A typical day sees mornings dedicated to conservation work, and afternoons relaxing and exploring.

-7pm-12am: Aiding Avocet researchers in Nailtail Nursery monitoring via a capture-mark-recapture survey (CMR).
+8pm-12am: Aiding Avocet researchers in Nailtail Nursery monitoring via a capture-mark-recapture survey (CMR).
 Volunteers will assist with setting traps, catching wallabies and processing wallabies, including taking measurements and checking health statistics.
+Th length of the night’s work will vary but we normally expect to be in bed by 12am.

 9.00am: Breakfast at camp.
 A selection of cereals, toasts and fruits to get you fuelled for the day ahead.